meowwtama/tp/docs/DeveloperGuide.md

 ### Deleting a library user

-1. Deleting a library user with all library users in the contact list shown
+1. Deleting a library user with all library users in the contact list shown.
    1. Prerequisites: List all library users using the `list` command.
-   1. Test case: `delete 6`
+   1. Test case: `delete 6`.
    1. Expected: Last contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-2. Attempting to delete a library user of an invalid index
+2. Attempting to delete a library user of an invalid index.
-   1. Test case: `delete 6`<br>
+   1. Test case: `delete 6`.
    1. Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-3. Attempting to use the `delete` command inappropriately
+3. Attempting to use the `delete` command inappropriately.
    1. Other incorrect `delete` commands to try: `delete`, `delete x`, `...` (where x is any invalid parameter).
    1. Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

 ### Adding a book to the library

-1. Add a book into the library book list
+1. Add a book into the library book list.
    1. Prerequisite: `BOOKTITLE` must not contain the character sequence ` b/` within it.
 (Note the whitespace before 'b').
-   1. Test case: `addbook b/Percy Jackson`
+   1. Test case: `addbook b/Percy Jackson`.
    1. Expected: Book 'Percy Jackson' is successfully added to the library book list.

-2. Attempting to add a book without a title
+2. Attempting to add a book without a title.
-   1. Test case: `addbook b/`
+   1. Test case: `addbook b/`.
    1. Expected: No book is added to the library book list as `BOOKTITLE` cannot be empty.
 Error details shown in the status message.
 Status bar remains the same.

-3. Attempting to add a book with ` b/` within its title
+3. Attempting to add a book with ` b/` within its title.
    1. Test case: `addbook b/Hello b/World` (`BOOKTITLE` is interpreted to be "Hello b/World").
    2. Expected: Since `b/` is used as the parser for our application, the use of multiple `b/` will result in an error message due to the use of multiple `b/`.

-4. Attempting to use the `addbook` command inappropriately
+4. Attempting to use the `addbook` command inappropriately.
     1. Other incorrect `addbook` commands to try: `addbook`, `addbook x`, `...` (where x is any invalid parameter).
     1. Expected: No book is added to the library.
 Error details shown in the status message.
 Status bar remains the same.

 ### Deleting a book from the library

-1. Delete a book from the library book list
+1. Delete a book from the library book list.
    1. Prerequisite: `BOOKTITLE` must not contain the character sequence ` b/` within it.
 (Note the whitespace before 'b').
-   1. Test case: `delbook b/Percy Jackson`
+   1. Test case: `delbook b/Percy Jackson`.
    1. Expected: Book 'Percy Jackson' has been successfully removed from the library book list.

-2. Attempting to delete a book without a title
+2. Attempting to delete a book without a title.
-   1. Test case: `delbook b/`
+   1. Test case: `delbook b/`.
    1. Expected: No book is removed from the library book list as `BOOKTITLE` cannot be empty.
 Error details shown in the status message.
 Status bar remains the same.

-3. Attempting to delete a book that is not in the library
+3. Attempting to delete a book that is not in the library.
-   1. Test case: `delbook b/Not In Library`
+   1. Test case: `delbook b/Not In Library`.
    1. Expected: No book is removed from the library book list as the book titled `Not In Library` is not in the library book list.

-4. Attempting to use the `delbook` command inappropriately
+4. Attempting to use the `delbook` command inappropriately.
     1. Other incorrect `delbook` commands to try: `delbook`, `delbook x`, `...` (where x is any invalid parameter).
     1. Expected: No book is deleted from the library.
 Error details shown in the status message.
 Status bar remains the same.

 ### Donating a book to the library

-1. Library user donates a book to the library
+1. Library user donates a book to the library.
    1. Prerequisite: `BOOKTITLE` must not contain the character sequence ` b/` within it.
 (Note the whitespace before 'b').
-   1. Test case: `donate 1 b/Percy Jackson`
+   1. Test case: `donate 1 b/Percy Jackson`.
    1. Expected: Book 'Percy Jackson' is successfully added to the library book list.
 Book 'Percy Jackson' will be displayed in library book list upon successful donation.
 Person at index 1's merit score will also increase by 1.

-2. Attempting to donate a book without a title
+2. Attempting to donate a book without a title.
-   1. Test case: `donate 1 b/`
+   1. Test case: `donate 1 b/`.
    1. Expected: No book is added to the library book list as `BOOKTITLE` cannot be empty.
 Error details shown in the status message.
 Status bar remains the same.

-3. Attempting to donate a book with ` b/` within its title
+3. Attempting to donate a book with ` b/` within its title.
     1. Test case: `donate 1 b/Hello b/World` (`BOOKTITLE` is interpreted to be "Hello b/World").
     2. Expected: Since `b/` is used as the parser for our application, the use of multiple `b/` will result in an error message due to the use of multiple `b/`.

-4. Attempting to use the `donate` command inappropriately
+4. Attempting to use the `donate` command inappropriately.
     1. Other incorrect `donate` commands to try: `donate`, `donate x`, `...` (where x is any invalid parameter).
     1. Expected: No book is donated to the library.
 Error details shown in the status message.
 Status bar remains the same.

 ### Borrowing a book from the library

-1. Library user borrows a book from the library
+1. Library user borrows a book from the library.
    1. Prerequisite: `BOOKTITLE` must not contain the character sequence ` b/` within it.
 (Note the whitespace before 'b').
-   1. Test case: `borrow 1 b/Percy Jackson`
+   1. Test case: `borrow 1 b/Percy Jackson`.
    1. Expected: Book 'Percy Jackson' is successfully removed from the library book list and added to the library user's book list.
 Book 'Percy Jackson' will be displayed in library user's book list.
 The library user's merit score also decreases by 1.

-2. Attempting to borrow a book without a title
+2. Attempting to borrow a book without a title.
-   1. Test case: `borrow 1 b/`
+   1. Test case: `borrow 1 b/`.
    1. Expected: No book is added to the library user's book list as `BOOKTITLE` cannot be empty.
 Error details shown in the status message.
 Status bar remains the same.

-3. Attempting to borrow a book with ` b/` within its title
+3. Attempting to borrow a book with ` b/` within its title.
     1. Test case: `borrow 1 b/Hello b/World` (`BOOKTITLE` is interpreted to be "Hello b/World").
     2. Expected: Since `b/` is used as the parser for our application, the use of multiple `b/` will result in an error message due to the use of multiple `b/`.

-4. Attempting to use the `borrow` command inappropriately
+4. Attempting to use the `borrow` command inappropriately.
     1. Other incorrect `borrow` commands to try: `borrow`, `borrow x`, `...` (where x is any invalid parameter).
     1. Expected: No book is donated to the library.
 Error details shown in the status message.
 Status bar remains the same.

 ### Returning a book to the library

-1. Library user returns a book to the library
+1. Library user returns a book to the library.
    1. Prerequisite: `BOOKTITLE` must not contain the character sequence ` b/` within it.
 (Note the whitespace before 'b').
-   1. Test case: `return 1 b/Percy Jackson`
+   1. Test case: `return 1 b/Percy Jackson`.
    1. Expected: Book 'Percy Jackson' is successfully added to library book list and removed from the library user's book list.
 Book 'Percy Jackson' will be displayed in the library book list.
 User's merit score increases by 1.

-2. Attempting to return a book without a title
+2. Attempting to return a book without a title.
-    1. Test case: `return 1 b/`
+    1. Test case: `return 1 b/`.
     1. Expected: No book is removed from the library user's book list as `BOOKTITLE` cannot be empty.
 Error details shown in the status message.
 Status bar remains the same.

-3. Attempting to return a book that is not in the library user's book list
+3. Attempting to return a book that is not in the library user's book list.
-    1. Test case: `return 1 b/Not In Book List`
+    1. Test case: `return 1 b/Not In Book List`.
     1. Expected: No book is removed from the library user's book list as the book titled `Not In Book List` is not in the library user's book list.

-4. Attempting to use the `return` command inappropriately
+4. Attempting to use the `return` command inappropriately.
     1. Other incorrect `return` commands to try: `return`, `return x`, `...` (where x is any invalid parameter).
     1. Expected: No book is returned to the library.
 Error details shown in the status message.
 Status bar remains the same.

 ### Viewing the current threshold of the library

-1. Check the current limit threshold of the library
+1. Check the current limit threshold of the library.
    1. Prerequisite: The library has a valid `THRESHOLD`.
 Default `THRESHOLD` is `-3`.
-   1. Test case: `limit`
+   1. Test case: `limit`.
    1. Expected: The result box shows the current `THRESHOLD` of the library.

 ### Setting a new threshold to the library

-1. Setting a new threshold to the library
+1. Setting a new threshold to the library.
    1. Prerequisite: The library has a valid `THRESHOLD`.
 The new `THRESHOLD` is an integer between `-2147483648` and `2147483647`.
 Provided the new `THRESHOLD` is different from the old `THRESHOLD`.
    1. Test case: `limit -3` (Which is the same as the current default `THRESHOLD`).
    1. Expected: `THRESHOLD` remains the same.

-2. Setting a new threshold to the library
+2. Setting a new threshold to the library.
-   1. Test case: `limit 0`
+   1. Test case: `limit 0`.
    1. Expected: `THRESHOLD` of the library is set to `0`.

 ### Loading data

-1. Dealing with missing library user's data file
+1. Dealing with missing library user's data file.
    1. MyBookshelf handles the issue where library user's data file is missing.
    1. MyBookshelf is unable to find specific file located at `data/addressbook.json`.
    1. MyBookshelf creates a new empty file located at `data/addressbook.json`.
    1. MyBookshelf loads the empty `data/addressbook.json` file.

-2. Dealing with corrupted library user's data file
+2. Dealing with corrupted library user's data file.
    1. MyBookshelf handles the issue where library user's data file is corrupted.
    1. Prerequisites: The data file exists and is located at `data/addressbook.json`.
    1. MyBookshelf detects an error while reading a specific file located at `data/addressbook.json`.